yjukaku/trailblazer.github.io/newsletter/2016-march.md

   end
 ```

 The `contract` method now memoizes its return value (but only if desired) and provides an easy way for more complex contract setup.
-Note that you can also override `#contract`.
+Note that you can also override `#contract!`.
 We're hoping this will help developers to leverage the compositional features of Disposable/Reform better.

 ## Separate Representers For Operation